Implementing Active Ranking

 The initiative was successful – judges enjoyed encountering the projects in this way, the process made the game jam more visible to the larger ecosystem, and we were able to produce good results with a relatively small voter lift.

-Of the ideas from the Pairwise Paradigm, active ranking was the one that required the most development during this process.
-The original proposal was straightforward: for every pair \((a, b)\), construct a Beta distribution from the vote counts and sample pairs proportional to \(\text{Var}(p_{ab})\).
+Of the ideas from The Pairwise Paradigm, active ranking was the one that advanced the most during this process.
+The original proposal was simple: for every pair \((a, b)\), construct a Beta distribution from the vote counts and sample pairs proportional to \(\text{Var}(p_{ab})\).
 An optional extension would weight by \(\text{Var}(p_{ab}) \cdot w_a \cdot w_b\), upsampling uncertain pairs between high-value items.
 In theory, this would reduce the data requirement from \(O(k^2)\) to some multiple of \(k\), a fundamental change in complexity.

 II.
 Variance-Based Selection